drahmanucsd/Blink-python-GWAS-/README.md

 ![pandas](https://img.shields.io/badge/pandas-1.5.3-white)

 # Blink-python-GWAS
 This tool, Blink, is used to perform genome-wide association studies (GWAS).
 GWAS is important as it helps scientists identify genes associated with diseases or traits.
 Our implementation will compared to a GWAS tool called plink which is well-known in the bioinformatic field.
+Please view `Notes.md` for our citations.

 ## Table of Contents
 * Installation Instructions